syncfusion-content/windowsforms-docs/WindowsForms/Control-Dependencies.md

 # Control Dependencies

-This page lists the required assemblies and nuget packages of all the Windows Forms controls.
+This section lists the required assemblies and NuGet packages of all the Windows Forms controls.

 N> Starting with version 16.2(2018 Vol 2), the `Syncfusion.Licensing.dll` will be added as reference for all the Syncfusion Windows Forms controls.
 Please refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key) for more information.